He's selling $99 digital trading cards in his likeness - ExBulletin

 But Trump’s launch comes at a time when the NFT market is stagnating, with prices down 97% year-to-date.

-The video begins with Trump greeting viewers as hopefully your all-time favorite president, better than Lincoln, better than Washington.
-It promises that buyers will join a very exclusive community, my community, which I think is something you are going to love and love very much.
+The video begins with Trump greeting viewers as “Hope your favorite president of all time, better than Lincoln, better than Washington.”
+He promises shoppers will “join a very exclusive community, my community, which I think is something you’re going to love and love a lot.”

-Fans who buy 45 digital trading cards, which would cost $4,455 before taxes or fees, are guaranteed a ticket to attend a gala dinner with Trump in South Florida, the site says.
+Fans who purchase 45 digital trading cards, which would cost $4,455 before taxes or fees, are “guaranteed a ticket to attend a gala dinner with Trump in South Florida,” the site says.

 The site accepts credit cards and cryptocurrency, and says buyers can sell or trade their digital trading cards, including on any marketplace that accepts Polygon-based NFTs.

-Remember, Christmas is coming, and it makes for a great Christmas present, the 45th president said in a video accompanying the launch.
+“Remember Christmas is coming, and this makes for a great Christmas present,” the 45th president said in a video accompanying the launch.

 |